Types Of Technical Indicators

 Volume Indicators

-These technical indicators measure the strength of a trend based on the volume of shares traded.
+The following technical indicators measure the strength of a trend based on the volume of shares traded.

 The OBV measures the level of accumulation or distribution, by comparing volume to price.
+It is used to identify trends, support and resistance levels, and divergences.

 Volume Rate of Change (VROC) is a technical indicator that measures the percentage change in volume over a given period of time.